machdragon/Team-Wars-Data-Analysis/README.md

 Match Report Sheets Advanced in depth explanation of functionality and processes https://youtu.be/ZW4DYuNOPKk

+Match Reports should be named in the format of "Match Report WXGY" where X is the current week and where Y is the corresponding game #
+Blank Match Reports have been created up to Week 10, please fill in those Match Reports instead of creating new ones Unhide them from the bottom left and add edits to those - Jan 27

 Reminder to change DC Loss or DQ Loss etc back to W/L on the match report Google Sheets after screenshot of the match report has been taken and posted to the match reports channel in Discord, as the aggregation counts # of capital W or L

 If Skill or Deck Types do not show up in the dropdown list: